 Runkeeper: In 2016, Asics acquired Runkeeper, a fitness tracking app, for $85 million to integrate software into its offerings and leverage Runkeeper's 34 million users for cross-promotion of its products.
 Despite the acquisition, Runkeeper, which was founded in 2008, has maintained its autonomy and continues to operate independently.
 Runkeeper lacks the social aspects that make Strava a "Facebook for runners".
 While Runkeeper has some social features, such as the ability to share runs and join challenges, it does not have the same level of social interaction as Strava, which allows users to give kudos, comment on each other's activities, and compete on segment leaderboards.

-Nike Run Club: Founded in 2012 by its parent company Nike, Nike Run Club (NRC) is a digital fitness app that offers features to augment the traditional running experience and a virtual community to share runs.
-Nike has a valuation of $127.9 billion as of August 2024.
+Nike Run Club: Founded in 2012 by its parent company, Nike, Nike Run Club (NRC) is a digital fitness app that offers features to augment the traditional running experience and a virtual community to share runs.
+Nike had a market cap of $98.1 billion as of January 2026.
 One of the unique features that NRC offers is its guided runs feature, where users are led through a run distance by a coach on an audio track who offers tips and encouragement during the run.
 Additionally, the app also offers free training plans that can help users reach their running goals, ranging from a 5K to a marathon.
 While Strava also offers training plans for running, they are limited to users with a pro subscription.

 MyFitnessPal: Founded in 2005, MyFitnessPal is a mobile app and website that helps users track their diet and exercise.
 The company was acquired by Under Armour in 2015 for $475 million and then sold for $345 million in 2020 to investment firm Francisco Partners.
 MyFitnessPal focuses on calorie counting and nutrition tracking, which differentiates it from Strava's primary emphasis on activity tracking and community building.
 However, both apps aim to help users achieve their fitness goals and maintain a healthy lifestyle.